-- Don’t respond to someone you think is trying to scam you (otherwise it will validate your contact details and you are likely to receive more contact in the future).
+- Respond to someone you think is trying to scam you (otherwise it will validate your contact details and you are more likely to receive further contact in the future).

 - Give out any bank or personal details over the phone if they have called you.

-- Don’t feel pressured into giving someone money or information about yourself.
+- Feel pressured into giving someone money or information about yourself.

 - Check the business address on Companies House to see if it is registered.

 - Check the number they are calling from against the contact details for the company available online.

 - Check the email address.
-A legitimate business would not normally email you from Gmail, Yahoo or Hotmail email addresses for example.
+A legitimate business wouldn’t normally email you from Gmail, Yahoo, or Hotmail email addresses for example.

 - Delete any unsolicited emails or texts that look unofficial.

-- Regularly update antivirus software on your computer.
+- Have, and regularly update antivirus software on your computer.

-- Always log out of your online bank account, especially if you’ve accessed it over a public computer or Wi-Fi connection.
+- Always log out of your online bank account, especially if you’ve accessed it using a public computer or Wi-Fi connection.

 - Use different passwords for different websites.

-- Check your credit file regularly for entries you don’t recognise.
+- Check your credit report regularly for entries you don’t recognise.